 the campgrounds for the second day, Campamento Paso de Viento.

 The second day on the Huemul Circuit was a day really beyond description.
 We set up our tent and cooked our dinner in the shelter at the campgrounds.
 We were once again the only ones there that night.
 After dinner, I climbed up a little bit to try to get another view of the Ice field and Glaciar Viedma, but the moraine was a quiet bit bigger then it appeared.
 There seem to be a marked route heading up the moraine, though I didn’t have the daylight to explore it.
-From patagoniahikes tour itinerary, it seems that the trail leads to a possible side trip to walk on the Glaciar Viedma.
+From patagoniahikes tour itinerary, it seems that the trail leads to a possible side trip to walk on the Glaciar Viedma. (*EDIT 2019-1-6: the rangers recommend to not attempt this unless you have a guide since it is on the moraine of Galciar Viedma with possible hidden crevasses).

 Our awesome day 2 ended with 7.8 miles with 3055 ft ascent and 2214 ft descent.
 We left camp at 9am and reached camp around 5 pm for about 8 hours elapsed, 5 of those moving.